Medigap

 How Medigap Works

-Navigating the world of health insurance can be challenging, especially when it comes to understanding the gaps in Medicare coverage.
+Navigating the world of health insurance can be challenging, especially when it comes to understanding the gaps in Medicare coverage and the changing nature of Medigap.
 Fortunately, Medicare Supplement Insurance, also known as Medigap, exists to bridge these gaps.
 But how does Medigap work?
 Let’s delve into it.

 Medigap is private health insurance designed to supplement Original Medicare (Part A and Part B).
 Original Medicare covers a significant portion of healthcare costs, but it doesn’t cover everything.